quangnd/postman/readme.md

+# Install Guide

-## After Cloning
+## Initial

-After cloning the repo, make sure to run `npm install` in the root of the project directory.
+1. Install NodeJS, Git, PostgresSQL if you don't have them availabel.
+2. Run `npm install`.
+3. Run `npm run db:create`, this will create & seed the database.

 ## Creating the database

-From the command line, in the root of the project, run `npm run db:create` this will create & seed the database.
+1. Run `npm run db:create` this will create & seed the database.

 ## Running the application

-From the command line, in the root of the project, run `npm run start:dev` this will start the server on port 3000
+1. Run `npm run start:dev` this will start the server on port 3000